-Areas of surface water flood risk are present within the car park of the existing development and along the access route.
+There is a small area of surface water risk located within and around a small topographic depression in the west of the site.
 Therefore, a site-specific FRA should consider in more detail the nature of the surface water flood risk to determine how quickly it occurs and the degree of hazard on site.
-Given both the fluvial and surface water flood risk to the site access route, as already mentioned provision of a FEP is recommended.

 The drainage strategy for the proposed development should be suitably designed to manage additional runoff arising from the development and ensure that surface water flood risk at the site and to third party land is managed and not increased.